RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros-motion-server-framework.md

    request = TaskRequestGoal(action_type='uavTakeOff')

 ```
-Add a new file `highlevelcommands.py` inside the src where the we write the abstract class for the “uavTakeOff” task.
+Add a new file `highlevelcommands.py` inside the src where we will write the abstract class for the “uavTakeOff” task.
 This class needs three methods `init`, `get_desired_command` & `cancel`.
 For simplicity `cancel` method is not implemented here.
-In future if you want to add new task, just add a new class of that task with these three methods.
+In the future, if you want to add a new task, just add a new class of that task with these three methods.
 ```
 import rospy